 Partner School agrees not to, and shall use commercially reasonable efforts to ensure that its Users and third parties do not:

-- remove, obscure, or alter any copyright, logo, trademark, or other legal notices displayed in or along with the Services and/or any related assets or otherwise use any of Summit Technology, or any component thereof, in any manner that creates the impression that such Summit Technology, or any component thereof, belongs to Partner School or that use by Partner School is associated with Summit Learning or with Summit Learning's consent except and only to the extent permitted by Summit Learning, or as otherwise provided herein; or
+remove, obscure, or alter any copyright, logo, trademark, or other legal notices displayed in or along with the Services and/or any related assets or otherwise use any of Summit Technology, or any component thereof, in any manner that creates the impression that such Summit Technology, or any component thereof, belongs to Partner School or that use by Partner School is associated with Gradient Learning or with Gradient Learning’s consent except and only to the extent permitted by Gradient Learning, or as otherwise provided herein; or

 2.5 CHANGES TO THE SERVICES

 From time to time, Gradient Learning may implement changes and improvements to the Services, including by conducting maintenance, updating the functionality and look of the Services, and adding or removing functionalities or features.
 We may also stop providing the Services to Partner School or its Users, or add or create new limits to the Services or restrict access by Partner School or its Users to all or a part of the Service at any time without liability.

 Partner School agrees that Gradient Learning shall not be liable to Partner School, its Users, or any third party for any modification, suspension or termination of the Services.